Backpacking Thailand might be one of the best experiences of your life! Seriously, it was for me!

 Most nationalities get a free 30 day visa on arrival and I recommend making the most of it and spending at least 1 month backpacking Thailand.
 This will give you time to see the best Thailand has to offer and still have time to party and relax on the beaches.

-If you’re planning a Thailand backpacking trip you might be wondering what the popular Thailand backpacking routes are, or how you are going to fit all the amazing places, sights and experiences into one trip to Thailand.
-With this 1 month Thailand itinerary you can experience the best of both north and south Thailand.
+If you’re planning a Thailand backpacking trip you might be wondering what the popular Thailand backpacking routes are, or how you are going to fit all the amazing things to do in Thailand into one trip.

 It’s especially easy to plan your Thailand itinerary and to backpack in Thailand, with numerous day tours and accommodation options, modern train and bus systems and numerous daily flights that take you all over the entire country and not forgetting the helpful and friendly locals.